History of computer science: Alan Turing and the Turing machine

 In 1936, Alan Turing also published his seminal work on the Turing machines, an abstract digital computing machine which is now simply referred to as the Universal Turing machine.
 This machine invented the principle of the modern computer and was the birthplace of the stored program concept that almost all modern day computers use.
 These hypothetical machines were designed to formally determine, mathematically, what can be computed, taking into account limitations on computing ability.
 If a Turing machine can complete the task, it is considered Turing computable.

 The Los Alamos physicist Stanley Frankel, has described John von Neumann's view of the fundamental importance of Turing's 1936 paper, in a letter:

+Kathleen Booth and the first assembly language

+Kathleen Booth wrote the first assembly language and designed the assembler and autocode for the Automatic Relay Calculator (ARC) at Birkbeck College, University of London.
+She helped design three different machines including the ARC, SEC (Simple Electronic Computer), and APE(X)C.